rvaiya/warpd/man.md

 while dragging and dropping a file between windows might better be accomplished by using the feature in conjunction with grid or hint mode.

+# Scrolling

+Inertial scroll can be activated by double tapping the desired scroll key (buttons 4/5).
+This is the analog of 'flinging' the cursor on most trackpads.
+Once inertial scroll has been activated (by double tapping) an impulse can be imparted to the scrolling cursor by tapping the same key.
+This feature is particularly useful for navigating a lot of content (e.g long web pages) but can effectively be disabled by setting `scroll_fling_timeout` to 1 if desired (see Config Options).

 # Config Options

 The following configuration options can be placed in ~/.warprc to modify the behaviour of the program.
 Each option must be specified